alex6t5/PerfMonShell/README.md

 additional options.

-5. The user has the option to log specific information by selecting one of the available choices, or continue with real-time monitoring, or exit.
+5. The user has the option to log specific information by selecting one of the available choices, or to continue with real-time monitoring, or exit.